sb-ncbr/ChargeFW2/README.md

     --input-file $PWD/doc/molecules.sdf --chg-out-dir $PWD/
 ```

 However, it is good practise to only bind-mount necessary directories.
-In the folowing example we bind-mount two directories: one directory that contains our input files and the other directory for ChargeFW2 output.
+In the following example we bind-mount two directories: one directory that contains our input files and the other directory for ChargeFW2 output.

 ```bash
 $ INPUT_DIRECTORY="/path/to/input/directory/"